 Go to the Authors: Book Proposal Guidelines and scroll down to read more under What Should Be in Your Proposal?

 - Phaedra C. Pezzullo is Associate Professor in the Department of Communication in the College of Media, Communication, and Information at the University of Colorado Boulder.

-- Salma Monani is Associate Professor and Chair of the Department of Environmental Studies at Gettysburg College.
+- Salma Monani is Professor and Chair of the Department of Environmental Studies at Gettysburg College.